Please Scroll down to see the most commonly asked questions!

 We accept students form 4 and above.
 Our Junior classes are for students aged 4 to 8 and our Senior classes are for students aged 9+ or very mature green belts.

-We don’t hold adult group classes, however we do offer Adult personal training (one to one sessions) and we offer ‘MOT clinics’, instructional guidance for martial arts instructors and fitness professionals wanting to develop their technique.
+We do teach adults and currently have an adult class at our club in Amesbury.
+We can also offer Adult personal training (one to one sessions) and ‘MOT clinics’, instructional guidance for martial arts instructors and fitness professionals wanting to develop their technique.

 What do you teach?